 And why girl main characters, in particular?
 Well, I grew up reading almost exclusively male main characters in action stories.
 On top of this, the first books I wrote earlier in life usually had boys as the protagonists.
 When I stopped to examine why I’d written so many boy main characters, it kind of horrified me how much I’d internalized the message that boys were naturally more important to the plot and girls were secondary.
 So, I vowed to put girls front and center in my books while keeping the gender ratios relatively balanced for the cast as a whole.

 KATIE: I loved learning how the different types of magma could erupt into different types of lava.
 The upper chamber of the Yellowstone Supervolcano is very rhyolitic—which means that lava would come out gross and black and chunky, kind of like volcanic vomit.
 Instead of an entrancing river of bright orange runny lava, it would hurl out as heaps of destructive ash and rock.
 Meanwhile, down in the lower chamber, there is a huge amount of basaltic magma waiting to explode out as more classical, smoother lava flows, like the ones most of us think of when we think about volcanoes.
 I’d love to do a tour of different types of volcanoes someday!
 Viewing them from a safe distance, of course. 🙂

 KATIE: Never stop exploring and looking upon the world with wonder.
 Curiosity is the foundation of science.
 And don’t be afraid of your own uniqueness.
 After all, the only way to get to new answers and solutions is to ask new questions!

 In need of more thrilling, science-based adventures in your life?
 We think you’ll love the Bounders series by Monica Tesler!

-NOTE: We teamed up with ZURU for this Mini Toys Spring Giveaway.
+NOTE: We teamed up with Basic Fun for this Togetherness Bear Giveaway.
 All opinions are…